lookupdaily/CV/README.md

 ## Liz Daly

-A junior software developer with an appetite for learning and great design.
+A software developer with an appetite for learning and great design.

 My background is in the creative industry, as a marketeer for large scale arts and design events.
 Increasingly, our events were reliant on our digital platforms, which is where my I was able to hone my interest in web development, choosing to take the lead on new digital products where possible.